-Our kid-friendly organic and biochemistry lessons reveal science that is mostly ignored in standard curricula.
+Our kid-friendly biochemistry lessons reveal science that is mostly ignored in standard curricula.

 Our Curriculum Is Adaptable And Expandable

 Biochemistry is at the heart of STEM, and connects the physical sciences and life sciences.
 Our curriculum resonates well with the NGSS, and it provides links between the physical and life sciences that are not typically emphasized in school, but are incredibly helpful for students.
 Although the curriculum emphasizes biological applications, students learn about many other STEM areas including environmental science, astronomy, and atomic physics.